moallafatmaocto/fss-multiclass/README.md

 ```
 The loss that we use to train the encoder-relationnetwork is the crossentropy loss
 ### The Pascal-5i dataset
-The pascal5i dataset is generated from the dataset PAscal VOC 2012 using **this script**.
+The pascal5i dataset is generated from the dataset Pascal VOC 2012 ([link to download](http://host.robots.ox.ac.uk/pascal/VOC/)) using [**this script**](https://github.com/DeepTrial/pascal-5).
 It is constituted by 4 batches (0,1,2,3) and each batch contains 5 differents classes and hundreds of images.
 The train and test sets for each batch are the same in this case.
-No need to resplit the dataset, we will use it in the same way as in the litterature and the original paper **OSLSM**.
+No need to resplit the dataset, we will use it in the same way as in the litterature and the original paper [**OSLSM**](https://arxiv.org/abs/1709.03410).

 1) Train the model by specifying the pascal batch number (0,1,2,3):
 ```